When would you like to visit...

 THE HALE FAMILY TEAM ARE YOUR #1 BALSAM LAKE SPECIALISTS

 No other Agent or Real Estate Company has sold more properties on Balsam Lake than we have........This is our home where we Live, Work & Play.
-Ken Jr., Ken Sr., Joanne & Alley Hale work from their home offices located on Indian Point and Rodeo Drive, Balsam Lake.
-Our main office for Coldwell Banker - The Real Estate Centre is conveniently located in Newmarket providing us with an amazing connection to Clients and Referrals from the Greater Toronto Area.
-The Real Estate Centre has 8 offices from Toronto north to The Muskokas.
+Ken Jr., Ken Sr., Joanne & Alley Hale work from their home offices located on Indian Point & Rodeo Dr., Balsam Lake and Bobcaygeon.
+Our main office for Coldwell Banker - The Real Estate Centre is conveniently located in a prime Newmarket location on Davis Drive, providing us with an amazing connection to Clients and Referrals from the Greater Toronto Area.
+The Real Estate Centre has 8 offices from Toronto north to The Muskokas to serve our valued clients.

 **Balsam Lake is a lake in the City of Kawartha Lakes in Central Ontario, Canada**